 Chief Economist Dr. Ellen Hughes-Cromwick serves as the Secretary of Commerce's principal adviser on economic matters and as a member of the Secretary's principal management team.
-She is on leave as an adjunct professor at the University of Michigan's Ross School of Business, following a distinguished, 18-year career with the Ford Motor Company as Director and Chief Global Economist.
+She was an adjunct professor at the University of Michigan's Ross School of Business, following a distinguished, 18-year career with the Ford Motor Company as Director and Chief Global Economist.

 Dr. Hughes-Cromwick joined the Ford Motor company in 1996, and was promoted to Chief Global Economist in 2004, where she focused on global economic and automotive industry forecasts used to support Ford's business strategy, finance, and planning.
 She also served as a senior economist at Mellon Bank from 1990 to 1996.
 Prior to joining Mellon Bank, Ellen was assistant professor at Trinity College and also served as a staff economist at the President's Council of Economic Advisers.
 She is a past president of the National Association for Business Economics (NABE), and recently completed a 5-year term on the Board of Directors for the National Bureau for Economic Research.